Pineland rayless goldenrod

 Comments:

 Distinguished from subspecies australis in having leaves usually less than 10 cm (4 inches) long and more than 4 mm(1.5 inches) wide versus having leaves usually more than 10 cm long and less than 4 mm wide.
-We are currently adding data for this species for central and northern Florida.
-If you would like to contribute to the development of this species account, please contact George Gann via the IRC staff page.
+We have been adding data for this species for central and northern Florida and welcome any feedback or review.
+If you would like to contribute information or images, please contact George Gann via the IRC staff page.